lakejs/lake-docs/guide/index.md

 editor.render();
 ```

-Click [here](/assets/cdn.html){target="_blank"} to see how the editor is rendered using the CDN.
+Click [here](/assets/cdn.html){target="_blank"} to see how the editor is rendered.
 The same example is also available on [CodeSandbox](https://codesandbox.io/p/sandbox/lakejs-cdn-example-z9p964).

 ## Integrating with frameworks

-Lake is a plain JavaScript library that allows you to integrate it into any other frameworks, such as React, Vue, and Angular.
+Lake is a plain JavaScript library, which means you can integrate it into any other frameworks, such as React, Vue, and Angular.

 ::: code-group